AquaDraco/UnityStationWiki/Interaction-Framework-V2---How-to-Cleanly-Implement-Interactions.md

 1. Mouse Clicked Down
     1. Are we on Harm intent?
 If so, shoot (trigger IInteractable&lt;AimApply> components on Gun).
     2. If not on Harm intent...
+         1. IF2 - PositionalHandApply - check interactions in the following order until one occurs.
+            1. IInteractable&lt;PositionalHandApply> components on used object (for the object in the active hand, if occupied), in component order.
+            2. IInteractable&lt;PositionalHandApply> components on target object in component order.
-        1. IF2 - HandApply - check interactions in the following order until one occurs.
+        1. IF2 - HandApply - if no PositionalHandApply interactions occurred, check interactions in the following order until one occurs.
             1. IInteractable&lt;HandApply> components on used object (for the object in the active hand, if occupied), in component order.
             2. IINteractable&lt;HandApply> components on target object in component order.